What is an API (Application Programming Interface)?

 Types of Application Programming Interfaces

-To fully understand an Application Programming Interface, it’s crucial to explore the different types of Application Programming Interface.
+To fully understand an Application Programming Interface, it’s crucial to explore the different types of Application Programming Interfaces.
 Application Programming Interfaces come in various forms, each serving specific purposes.
 Here are the primary types of application programming interfaces:

 1. Open APIs